Last Updated January 27, 2021

 Eligible Renewable/Other Technologies:

-Note: The Bipartisan Budget Act of 2018 reinstated this credit for home constructed in 2017.
-Any qualified homes constructed prior to January 1, 2018 are eligible for this credit.
-Homes constructed on or after January 1, 2018 are not eligible for this credit.
+Note: The Taxpayer Certainty and Disaster Tax Relief Act of 2020 extended this tax credit by one year.
+Any qualified homes constructed prior to January 1, 2022 are eligible for this credit.
+Homes constructed on or after January 1, 2022 are not eligible for this credit.

 The home qualifies for the credit if: